tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

 path1: /resources.html
 ---

 RAML stands for REST API Modeling Language and is similar to the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
-RAML is backed by [Mulesoft](https://www.mulesoft.com/), an full-service, end-to-end API company, and uses a more YAML-based syntax in the specification.
+RAML is backed by [Mulesoft](https://www.mulesoft.com/), a full-service, end-to-end API company.

 Note that unless you're publishing your docs with Mulesoft or another platform that specifically requires RAML, I recommend using the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) instead.
 However, Mulesoft offers enterprise-grade API design, management, and deployment capabilities.
-If you're using Mulesoft for your API, use RAML for your documentation specification.
+If you're using Mulesoft for your API, you probably want to use RAML for your documentation specification.

 {% if site.format == "web" %}
 * TOC